Books for Teachers on Pupil Behaviour

 Why should I read this instead of a netflix binge?

-It’s shows the importance of working tirelessly to provide the children you work with with a voice.
+It shows the importance of working tirelessly to provide the children you work with with a voice.
 It shows why you should never underestimate a child’s capacity to communicate.
+There is some controversy about the use of facilitated communication with autistic people, however, the contents really resonated with my teaching experience.
 Why is this in a behaviour post – because you cannot separate behaviour and communication.
 It can be read in 2/3 hours and then passed on!

-All the bits I summarised in this post.
+All the bits I summarised in this post about what I learned from The Reason I Jump.

 Buy it here.